LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-will-not-rot-in-my-poems.md

 just for a moment,

-my colibrí heart would explode,
+my hummingbird heart would explode,

 my wings would lie fallen.